 - operate specialised high-speed machines to manufacture paper according to strict technical standards

-operate chemical and/or mechanical pulping plants made up of complex, interrelated process control loops
+- operate chemical and/or mechanical pulping plants made up of complex, interrelated process control loops

-operate equipment that converts large rolls of paper product into smaller rolls, reams and sheets according to customer requirements
+- operate equipment that converts large rolls of paper product into smaller rolls, reams and sheets according to customer requirements

-operate equipment that coats or finishes paper products, through perforating, embossing, laminating, printing, bonding and other methods
+- operate equipment that coats or finishes paper products, through perforating, embossing, laminating, printing, bonding and other methods

-equipment that folds, wraps or packages paper products
+- equipment that folds, wraps or packages paper products

-inspect samples of products and laboratory reports, and adjust plant operations to maintain output and product quality standards
+- inspect samples of products and laboratory reports, and adjust plant operations to maintain output and product quality standards

-compile production records and reports.
+- compile production records and reports.